meilisearch/meilisearch/CONTRIBUTING.md

 ## Development Workflow

-We're using rust stable for the tests and clippy but rust nightly for the formatting of the code.
+We're using a stable version of Rust for the tests and Clippy but the nightly version of Rust for the formatting of the code.

 ### Test